HackTricks-wiki/hacktricks/cloud-security/aws-security.md

 **Telemetry**: data that is collected from an instance, detailing its configuration, behavior and processes during an assessment run.
 Once collected, the data is then sent back to Amazon Inspector in near-real-time over TLS where it is then stored and encrypted on S3 via an ephemeral KMS key.
 Amazon Inspector then accesses the S3 Bucket, decrypts the data in memory, and analyzes it against any rules packages used for that assessment to generate the findings.

-**Assessment Report**: Provide details on what was assessed and the results of the assessment.&#x20;
+**Assessment Report**: Provide details on what was assessed and the results of the assessment.

 * The **findings report** contain the summary of the assessment, info about the EC2 and rules and the findings that occurred.
 * The **full report** is the finding report + a list of rules that were passed.